If you own a holiday home which you rent out to guests then it is more than likely that you have an advert with one of the big listing sites.

 Just look at Google as an example of this.

 Google started out as the alternative to larger, corporate owned search engines.
 They became the most popular due to their better technology which put user’s interests first.
-Their search results were better than everyone else’s and their aim was to index the web to let searches find what they needed quickly and efficiently.
+Their search results were better than everyone else’s and their aim was to index the web to let searchers find what they needed quickly and efficiently.

 Fast forward to the present day and the once champion of the people, ‘do no evil’ Google, is a massive publicly listed company that does anything it can legally (and sometimes illegally) to help users increase profits, whether it is better for the user or not.